OctopusDeploy/octopus-jenkins-plugin/developer-guide.md

 > https://github.com/OctopusDeploy/octopus-jenkins-plugin

-## Configure IntelliJ Project ##
+## Configure using Maven and IntelliJ ##

-After cloning the repository open in in IntelliJ, there's some configuration required the first time before you can run it.
+After cloning the repository open in IntelliJ, there's some configuration required the first time before you can run it.

 1. Open the project in IntelliJ
 2. With the project selected in the project nav hit `F4`, select `Java 1.8`